MikeRogers0/MikeRogersIO/src/_posts/2019-08-03-using-signed-global-id-in-rails.md

 ---
 layout: post
 title: Using Signed Global ID in Rails
-categories:
- – blog
-published: true
-meta:
 description: Lookup objects from a string of text, way better then passing ID references around.
-  index: true
 ---

 Passing objects between external services & Rails is fun.
 Historically I've used an ID or slug to reference an object when making calls to external API, however this puts a lot of trust into a 3rd party.
 This could easily become an attack vector that goes unnoticed.